dims/skunkworks/v3/docs/blogpost.md

 (RayWorkerWrapper pid=444, ip=192.168.130.178) Downloading 'model-00120-of-000163.safetensors' to '/local/huggingface/hub/models--deepseek-ai--DeepSeek-V3/blobs/a540ce2f0766c50c12a7af78f41b3f5b6b64ebe8cdc804ee0ff8ff81a90248cc.incomplete'
 ```

-If you inspect deepseek-lws.yaml, you will see that `/root/local` directory on the host is used to store the model.
+If you inspect the deepseek-lws.yaml, you will see that `/root/local` directory on the host is used to store the model.
 So even if the pods fail for some reason, the next pod will pick up downloading from where the previous pod failed.

 After a while you will see the following:
 ```